OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the years 2016, 2017 and 2018 based upon the following five perspectives:
+This data analysis project aims to provide insights into the sales performance of an e-commerce company over the years 2016, 2017 and 2018 based upon the following four aspects:

 1. Order Analysis
-2.
+2. Customer Analysis
+3. Vendor Analysis
+4. Payment Analysis

-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the overall brazilian e-commerce atmosphere.
+By analyzing these aspects of the sales data, it seeks to identify trends, helps make data-driven recommendations while gaining a deeper understanding of the overall brazilian e-commerce atmosphere.

 AN IMAGE COULD ALSO GO HERE TO SHOW THE AUDIENCE HOW OUR ENDGAME PROJECT WORK VISUALLY LOOKS LIKE